1. Clean Hands = Clean Contacts

 This one may seem simple, but it's probably one of the most important things to remember when wearing contact lenses.
 ALWAYS make sure your hands are completely clean before handling your contact lenses, which includes during inserting and removing.

 Why?
-Because any dirt or bacteria on your lenses could not only cause irritation and
+Because any dirt or bacteria on your lenses could not only cause irritation and infection, but if there is any sharp debris on your contact lenses this could scratch the surface of the eye, causing pain and possibly affect your vision.

 Sleeping in contact lenses of any kind is a big mistake, regardless of whether they are single use or reusable.
 Always remove your coloured contacts before you nod off and it's a good idea to do it before you get too tired so you can make sure you store them properly (or dispose of them properly!)

 Why?
 Sleeping in your contacts will cause your eyes to dry out significantly which will result in redness, itching and pain the next day (not a good look!).
-In extreme cases, contact lenses can become almost stuck to the surface of eye because of the lack of moisture, trying to remove them immediately could cause damage to the eye.
+In extreme cases, contact lenses can become almost stuck to the surface of the eye because of the lack of moisture, trying to remove them immediately could cause damage to the eye.
 If, however, you do fall asleep in your lenses, please do not panic, simply leave the contact lenses in a little longer and blink regularly before trying to remove them, by doing this, you will encourage some moisture back into the eyes and they will be easier to remove.
 We would encourage anyone to seek a medical assessment if they experience any irritation due to sleeping in cosmetic contact lenses.

 Contact lenses are just one of those things in life that dictate the need to be selfish, so sharing with your friends is not an option.
 You probably wouldn't share your toothbrush with a friend, and you definitely shouldn't share contact lenses.
 You must only wear your own contact lenses, so if your mates are super jealous of your cool accessories, direct them to our website and tell them to get their own!